 This 13 part podcast series provides listeners with insights into Australia’s Colonial past and makes First Nations history the dominant narrative.
 In doing so, it acknowledges the rights of our First Nations people to land and sea.
 It allows a wider audience to understand the impacts of government policies and frontier conflicts on First Nations people, and it embraces and celebrates the stories of Indigenous success and contribution.
 Presented by Emeritus Professor Richard Broome, LaTrobe University and Royal Historical Society of Victoria.

 The lectures, with lecture notes and other resources will be added weekly from June 2020.

 Access statistical data from the most recent census including census maps.
 Most publications are available for free, and will download in PDF format.
 Locate the publication of interest and click download - the file should automatically begin downloading in PDF format to your computer.
 Please note that some files may be large and may take some time to download.

 Resource with linked cemetery details, burial registers, headstone transcripts and photographs for your family and local history research.

 ADF is as a resource for those seeking to research information around alcohol and other drugs – for example someone may want to understand the effects of methamphetamine or the newish-kid-on-the-block mephedrone; someone might want to investigate the effectiveness of cognitive behavioural therapy in addressing cannabis dependence; or they may be interested in understanding the impact of exposure to alcohol advertising on children.
 It includes links to scholarly articles as well as some other material, and is best for those library users who are wanting to do more in depth study.

 Beamafilm brings quality documentaries and indie features to 'thinking' digital audiences around the world with a focus on Australian stories.
+App now available!
 Also available to Murrindindi Shire Borrowers

 Better Reading aims to be a great source of independent book recommendations for Australian readers and their families.